Calculating a reachable range

 Setting up range options

-Range calculation is the generation of a polygon denoting the area reachable by a vehicle given a certain budget.
-It uses criteria that are very similar to route planning: the RangeCalculationOptions class.
-You can take advantage of named parameters in Kotlin to set only the properties that you need.
+A range calculation generates a polygon representing the area a vehicle can reach, given a specific budget.
+It uses criteria similar to those in route planning, defined through the RangeCalculationOptions class.
+You can use named parameters in Kotlin to set only the properties you need.
 The required parameters are the origin point and a budget.

-The origin point is passed as an ItineraryPoint which can contain a heading in addition to the current coordinates.
+The origin point is passed as an ItineraryPoint, which can include both coordinates and a heading.

-• Distance which results in a range based on the specified travel distance.
+• Distance — calculates the range based on a specified travel distance.

-• Time which results in a range based on the specified travel time (isochrone).
+• Time — calculates the range based on a specified travel time (isochrone).

-• Fuel which results in a combustion vehicle range based on the specified fuel volume.
-To use this option, you must select a vehicle with a combustion engine in the range calculation options.
+• Fuel — calculates the range for a combustion vehicle based on the specified fuel volume.
+To use this option, specify a vehicle that has a combustion engine in the range calculation options.

-• Energy which results in an electric vehicle range based on the specified battery charge.
-To use this option, you must select a vehicle with an electric engine in the range calculation options.
+• Energy — calculates the range for an electric vehicle based on the specified battery charge.
+To use this option, specify a vehicle that has an electric engine in the range calculation options.

-There are several optional parameters that you can use to shape the range calculation criteria to fit your use cases.
-For a detailed description of the available parameters, see our Range API documentation.
+There are several optional parameters you can use to tailor the range calculation criteria to your use case.
+For a detailed description of the available parameters, see the Range API documentation.

-You can specify a cost model which results in a range that is achievable using routes of that type.
-In particular, fast routes incur a greater energy consumption, leading to a shorter range when compared to short or efficient routes.
+You can specify a cost model that determines the range achievable using routes of that type.
+In particular, fast routes tend to incur greater energy consumption, resulting in a shorter range compared to short or efficient routes.

 1val amsterdam = ItineraryPoint(Place(GeoPoint(52.377956, 4.897070)))